nf-core/rnasplice/docs/usage.md

 CONTROL_REP1,AEG588A1_S1_L004_R1_001.fastq.gz,AEG588A1_S1_L004_R2_001.fastq.gz,unstranded,control
 ```

-### Full samplesheet
+### Source configuration

+The pipeline can be configured to use four different data inputs to perform the analysis.
+Use the parameter `--source` to control the source type.

+1) fastq files.
+This is the default configuration `--source fastq` and takes compressed or uncompressed reads files (fastq, fq, fastq.gz or fq.gz) as input.
+There are 5 mandatory columns to specify when using this configuration.
+The samplesheet must contain the columns `sample`, either `fastq_1/fastq_2`, `strandedness` and `condition`.
 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 5 columns to match those defined in the table below.

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice and will therefore be automatically concatenated before further downstream analysis.

 ```console